Delivering the Hunter Regional Plan

-The Hunter Regional Plan 2036 is the NSW Government’s strategy for guiding land use planning decisions for the Hunter Region for the next 20 years.
+The Hunter Regional Plan 2036 is the NSW Government’s strategy for guiding land use planning decisions for the Hunter Region.

 The Hunter region consists of 10 local government areas: Port Stephens, Newcastle, Lake Macquarie, Cessnock, Maitland, Dungog, MidCoast, Singleton, Muswellbrook and the Upper Hunter.